A Guide to United Arab Emirates Legal System

 UAE’s Legal System as of the other Legal systems in the Gulf is usually quite complicated and those unfamiliar with their workings can find this very difficult.
 The fact is that these systems are completely different to those in the west with a whole different language, which makes it worrying for those who want to transact in business in the UAE and the Gulf states.

-legal principles and structure are logical and understandable.
-They have
+different, the basic legal principles and structure are logical and

-legal regimes, creating a more open and understandable environment for foreign
+law have liberalized legal regimes, creating a more open and understandable

 The basis of the legal system in the UAE is Sharia or Quranic Law.
 In the constitutions, Islam is identified as the state religion as well as the principal source of law.
 However, although the principles of Sharia influence criminal and civil laws, the direct influence of Sharia in the UAE is primarily confined to social laws, such as family law, divorce or succession.
 Most commercial matters are now dealt with by either civil courts or permanently established arbitration tribunals.